Cold remedies: What works, what doesn't, what can't hurt

 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.

 - Sip warm liquids.
-A cold remedy used in many cultures, taking in warm liquids, such as chicken soup, tea, or warm apple juice, might be soothing and might ease congestion by increasing mucus flow.
+A cold remedy used in many cultures, taking in warm liquids, such as chicken soup, tea or warm apple juice, might be soothing and might ease congestion by increasing mucus flow.

 Try over-the-counter (OTC) cold and cough medications.
-For adults and children older than 5, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
+For adults and children older than age 5, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
 However, they won't prevent a cold or shorten its duration, and most have some side effects.

 Experts agree that these shouldn't be given to younger children.
 Overuse and misuse of these medications can cause serious damage.
+Talk with your child's doctor before giving any medications.

 Take medications only as directed.
 Some cold remedies contain multiple ingredients, such as a decongestant plus a pain reliever, so read the labels of cold medications you take to make sure you're not taking too much of any medication.